mafangtao/lottery/README.md

 cd lottery
 yarn
 ```
 Once installed, let's run truffle's testing network.
-Of course you can config to run other test network by edit the truffle-config.js file:

 ```
-yarn node
+npm install -g ganache-cli
+ganache-cli
 ```
 Next,deploy contract to the test-net
 ```
 yarn prebuild
 yarn reset
 ```
-Then, run above script ,you should get the lottery contract address of  proxy,update the address in this path "./frontend/src/contract/contract-address.json"
+Then, run above script ,you can get the lottery contract address of  proxy (TransparentUpgradeableProxy),use this address to update the address in this path "./frontend/src/contract/contract-address.json"
 ,and run this script
 ```
 yarn copy